e2ma3n/sshc/README.md

 The project page is located at https://github.com/e2ma3n/sshc

+## Why we should use sshc program ?

+- Because i hate to set all root password for 123456
+- Because i need to encrypt my password in my Gnu-Linux machine
+- Because i trust openssl and aes-256-cbc encryption algorithms
+- Because is easier to read couple line from shell script instead of third party binaries
+- etc

 ## What distributions are supported ?
 All popular linux distributions such as debian and CentOS